iMayth/HepsiBuradaUITest/README.md

 **Runner**: Configures the test execution with Cucumber options and JUnit annotations.

 ## *4.Utilities*
-**Driver**: Configures and initializes Appium drivers for Android and iOS.
+**Driver**: Configures and initializes web drivers.
 Dynamically decides the driver based on properties in config.properties.

 **ConfigLoader**: Reads and provides values from config.properties.
 Centralizes configuration for device, platform, and other settings.